Our 10 favorite Sean Connery looks at the movies – Reel

 Sean Connery, in "Zardoz", 1974.

-Here's room for flower power style, Irish nature and the almost nude , which you might see differently after reading Jordan's Undress .
+Here we have flower power style, Irish nature and almost nakedness , which you might see differently after reading Jordan's Undress Yourself .

-But let's take a closer look at Sean Connery: riding boots, red underpants and an ammunition belt under a hairy chest .
-That's about all you'll see of Sean Connery's style in this anticipation film from John Boorman.
-Unless curiosity pushes you to go beyond the kitsch of certain images.
+But let's take a closer look at Sean Connery: riding boots, red briefs and an ammunition belt under a hairy chest .
+That's about all you'll see of Sean Connery's style in this futuristic film by John Boorman.
+Unless curiosity pushes you to go beyond the kitsch of some of the images.

 sean connery zardoz red outfit